omarSalahDev/marketing-campaign-performance-analysis/README.md

 Computer Science Student | Data Analytics & Machine Learning

+Interested in:

+Data Analytics • Python • SQL • Machine Learning • Data Visualization

 ---

-⭐ If you found this project useful, feel free to explore the notebook and Power BI dashboard.
+⭐ If you found this project useful, feel free to explore the notebook and dashboard.

+Built as part of my journey toward becoming a Data Analyst.